gstache/Sakuranov/Petals_ch4.md

 "I mean, yes but he was invi-"

 Ibanez cut them off with a flourish of his hand, "Yes is sufficient."
 Emmit could reach that hand and break it before he could back away.
-It would put them in real trouble but it would feel so satisfying.
+The satisfaction might be worth the trouble.

+"Did Arjun Santiago de Ascension de Ramaya, known to you as 'Arjay', offer your money in exchange for the murder of the Vassal Mibu of House Tokogawlsi?"

+"You are saying they were murdered?"
+The surprise was genuine in Emmit's voice.
+Ibanez drew back slightly, clearly having offered information sooner than he intended.
+"No, Ir didn't offer me money to murder the Vassal."

+"What were your whereabouts this morning?"

+Emmit was back to being annoyed: after all of the infuriating condescension from  a half-witted security guard masquerading as a detective, the one question that mattered was finally asked.

+"I had some coffee at the second class inclusive, and then went to the beach, where the Eternal Vassal's goon squad arrested me, half naked, in public."

+"Can anyone corroborate this?"

+"I had to check in to the inclusive cafeteria, and Troye Markich.
+We talked on the beach"

+Ibanez made a note of both of these, and with a unsupported gravitas said, "You may return to your cell: we'll speak again."

+---